-A wedding is, of course, a worthy reason to celebrate (if you're lucky enough to have that basic legal right.)
+A wedding is, of course, a worthy reason to celebrate (if you’re lucky enough to have that basic legal right.)
 But with the way things are headed, it appears they’re becoming a serious financial burden as well as a potential emotional one.
-And considering the fact that the ones effected by it are supposedly our closest friends, it’s something to consider during the planning phases.
+And considering the fact that the ones affected by it are supposedly our closest friends, it’s something to consider during the planning phases.

 On the bright side, this makes your avocado-toast habit seem totally innocuous in comparison, so go ahead and get at it.

 Just not while you’re on a bachelorette party, because that’s just irresponsible.